chatgpt4social/chatgpt4whatsapp/src/content/blog/advanced-guide.md

 > If you encounter any error messages during your use of the plugin, please visit [Error List](./error-list.md) to investigate the cause of the error and find possible solutions.

 ### Conclusion
-With this advanced guide, you are now well-equipped to unlock the full potential of ChatGPT for WhatsApp and revolutionize your messaging experience.
+With this advanced guide, you are now well-equipped to unlock the full potential of ChatGPT For Social and revolutionize your messaging experience.
 By understanding and utilizing advanced features and techniques, you can make your conversations more engaging, informative, and creative.

-Enjoy your enhanced messaging experience with ChatGPT for WhatsApp!
+Enjoy your enhanced messaging experience with ChatGPT For Social!